CODE ENFORCEMENT INTERN

 - Eligibility to enroll in the college-level courses included within the Intern Program Curriculum (e.g., English, social sciences, math, computers, architecture, and code enforcement) at time of appointment.

-- Good driving record at time of application, throughout the selection process, and throughout employment.
-NOTE: Driving records will be checked during the selection process and prior to job offer.
+- Valid driver's license and a good driving record at time of application, throughout the selection process, and throughout employment.
+NOTE: 1) Driver’s license number must be listed on the application, and 2) Driving records will be checked during the selection process and prior to job offer.

 - Availability of a properly insured automobile for use on the job at time of appointment and throughout employment (car allowance provided).